mbecker12/learning-drones/README.md

 to get a test flight running.
 (Try for example paramset=11)

-This will show show both the graphs for visualization and a 3D model of a drone.
+This will show show both the graphs for visualization and a 3D model of a drone (Shoutout to Jan Schiffeler, [@Platygator]( https://github.com/Platygator ), for the visualization).

+Alternatively, to have a slightly quicker simulation but without the 3D model, run

+    bash run_simulation_without_viz.sh ${paramset}

 This will start a simulation where a drone collects coins successively in predefined positions.
 Each coin will earn the drone a reward, the reward score will decrease with each passed time step.